jlevers/selling-partner-api/docs/Api/NotificationsApi.md

 $apiInstance = new SellingPartnerApi\Api\NotificationsApi($config);
 $subscription_id = 'subscription_id_example'; // string | The identifier for the subscription that you want to delete.
-$notification_type = 'notification_type_example'; // string | The type of notification to which you want to subscribe.
+$notification_type = 'notification_type_example'; // string | The type of notification.

- For more information about notification types, see the Notifications API Use Case Guide.
+ For more information about notification types, see [the Notifications API Use Case Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/notifications-api-use-case-guide/notifications-use-case-guide-v1.md).

 try {
     $result = $apiInstance->deleteSubscriptionById($subscription_id, $notification_type);